 Allan Gray is paid a marketing and distribution fee by Orbis and charges no further fees.
-The underlying Orbis funds have their own fee structures.
+The underlying Orbis funds have their own fee structures, these can be found at www.orbis.com.

 Allan Gray-Orbis Global Fund of Funds